jaeyk/comp_thinking_social_science/docs/index.md

 ### Part I Fundamentals

-- In the first section, students learn best practices in data and code management using Git and Bash.
+- 1. Best practices in data and code management using Git and Bash.
-- In the second, students learn how to wrangle, model, and visualize data easier and faster.
+- 2. How to wrangle, model, and visualize data easier and faster.

-- In the third, students learn how to use functions to automate repeated things and develop their own data tools (e.g., packages).
+- 3. How to use functions to automate repeated things and develop their own data tools (e.g., packages).

 ### Part II Applications

-- In the fourth, students learn how to collect and parse semi-structured data at scale (e.g., using APIs and webscraping).
+- 4. How to collect and parse semi-structured data at scale (e.g., using APIs and webscraping).
-- In the fifth, students learn how to analyze high-dimensional data (e.g., text) using machine learning.
+- 5. How to analyze high-dimensional data (e.g., text) using machine learning.

-- In the final, students learn how to access, query, and manage big data using SQL.
+- 6. How to access, query, and manage big data using SQL.

-The book teaches how to do all of the above mostly in [**R**](https://www.r-project.org/about.html), and sometimes in [**bash**](https://www.gnu.org/software/bash/) and [**Python**](https://www.python.org/about/).
+The book teaches how to do all of these mostly in [**R**](https://www.r-project.org/about.html), and sometimes in [**bash**](https://www.gnu.org/software/bash/) and [**Python**](https://www.python.org/about/).

   - Why R?
 R is free, easy to learn (thanks to [`tidyverse`](https://www.tidyverse.org/) and [RStudio](https://rstudio.com/)), fast (thanks to [`rcpp`](https://cran.r-project.org/web/packages/Rcpp/index.html)), runs everywhere, **open** (16,000+ packages; counting only ones [available at CRAN](https://cran.r-project.org/web/packages/)), and has a growing massive and inclusive community ([`#rstats`](https://twitter.com/search?q=%23rstats&src=typed_query)).